Sir-Nike/OsdlProj/README.md

 # Hotel Management System

-Minimal JavaFX hotel management app built with Java 25, Maven, modular Java, and JDBC-backed persistence using SQLite.
+ A hotel amangement system built using JavaFX, Scene Builder, JDBC (sqlite3), and CSS

 ## Features

-- Room management: add and remove rooms
+- Room management: Add and remove rooms, Drop down choice for types of rooms.
+Filter rooms by available and occupied.
-- Customer management: create customer, check in, check out
+- Customer management: create customer,  automatically increases customer ID, drop down for room number
 - Billing management: generate and store bills based on the number of nights bought before check-in
 - Modular JavaFX UI using FXML, which can be opened and edited in Scene Builder